AleKY-G/deep-rl-collision-avoidance/README.md

 # Aircraft Collision Avoidance Through Deep RL

+An environment for simulating encounters between aircraft for the purpose of creating collision avoidance systems.
+It is compatible with the collection of deep reinforcement learning models made available by OpenAI's `baselines` repo.

 ## Environment Setup Instructions

 All of these packages are for Python, so make sure you have some version of Python 3 installed.
 I am running Python 3.7.4 for reference.